 Next we have Space Station Defender.
 Up to eight pods teleport into your fixed view, and open one-by-one to reveal an alien soldier.
 You have a narrow window to shoot the soldier before taking damage yourself.
-The Normal mode beams the pods in sequence, so you can get the drop on the next soldier if you remember the order.
+The Normal mode beams the pods in sequence, so you can get the drop on the next soldier if you remember the order they arrived in.
 Random mode drops all the pods in at once and forces you to play a reactionary game.
 You’ll have to hold the crosshairs over a “Power” bar at the bottom of the screen to regenerate ammo, which you’re hopefully doing between waves and not frantically in the middle of them.
 Again, you’ll do this until you run out of lives, with only backgrounds and enemy art changing through a handful of variations as you go.

 Whack Ball tries to present a different use for the lightgun.
 It’s a Breakout clone, with the Menacer acting like a giant mouse steering a large disc around the screen.
 You’ll hit a ball with the disc to bounce it among tiles and light them up.
 Light up all tiles in a stage, without losing the ball through any openings, and you move on.
 Each stage further has a randomly-moving flashing tile that bestows an effect (extra ball, multi-ball, or a power-down like resetting the stage) if hit.
 A timer tracks you as well, with any extra time added to your score.
 While I appreciate the variety, this was absolutely the game I played the least.
 It always felt a bit clunky, and didn’t match what interested me in a lightgun in the first place (shooty man action!).

 Front Line has various pieces of Soviet air and armor scrolling by the screen, and you get points for shooting them.
 The default attack is a machine gun with infinite ammo – your only concern is that it takes more time to destroy a vehicle with this.
 The secondary trigger launches a rocket.
-Each level gives you 10 anti-tank and 10 anti-air rockets, with the right kind automatically used.
+Each level gives you 10 anti-tank and 10 anti-air rockets, with the right kind automatically used based on where you’re aiming.
 This one’s a real yawner.
 Eventually the vehicles start shooting back (with jets stopping in midair to turn to you and fire), and damage accumulates across the game with only a sliver regenerated after each level.
 The tactic seems to be to use your gun on the less-damaging (or less likely to fire) vehicles, and the rockets on the tanks and helos.
 Progressive waves are naturally tougher and faster.
 This one also features the most visual depth on the cart, with the back row of tanks being tiny and tough to hit.

 Unfortunately, overall gameplay for all of these games is best described as “keep slogging through and hope you see something new every tenth level.”
 You usually don’t.
 None of the games store your high score, so you’ll need to write it down if you care enough.
 And of course, beating that high score is the only incentive to keep going.
 Art for all of these games is basic.
 Some of the games have scrolling layers for depth, but you’ll see no shadows, no particular effects, and defeated enemies always disappear in little explosion sprites.
 Tomatoes features three Toejam and Earl tracks, but every other game uses the title menu music on a loop.
 You have no way to disable it, and you will get unbelievably sick of it.